Cartheur-Research/bunnyhop/k8s/README.md

 ## The asterisk k8s rig

-Asterisk is better with k8s, so setting up a rig to manage the entirety.
+Asterisk is better with k8s, since we can manage its resources and state using autonomous tools.

-### Build custom asterisk
+### Post-Build asterisk and monitoring

-`docker build -t cartheur/asterisk .`

-### Manually create a volume on the first-go
+After having built the asterisk image, prepare monitoring by manually-creating the Grafana volume as a part of the setup:

 `docker volume create grafana-data`

-### Launch the rig
+Now you are ready to launch the system:

 * `cd k8s`
 * `docker-compose up`

+Configure the ports in the `yaml` files in the appropriate places.

+_Final steps_

+Enjoy secure communication.